junegunn/hbase-jruby/README.md

   [1]: http://blog.sematext.com/2012/08/09/consider-using-fuzzyrowfilter-when-in-need-for-secondary-indexes-in-hbase/

-`HBase::ByteArray` is a boxed class for native Java byte arrays, which greatly simplifies byte array manipulation.
+`HBase::ByteArray` is a boxed class for native Java byte arrays, which makes byte array manipulation much easier.

 A ByteArray can be created as a concatenation of any number of objects.